 Andrea Myers relocated to Minneapolis, MN during the summer of 2008 to pursue a Bachelor’s of Music in Flute Performance from the University of Minnesota, Twin Cities with Immanuel Davis.
 During the progress of her degree she performed in traditional settings with the Symphonic Band, Wind Ensemble, and various chamber ensembles and crossed over into the jazz realm performing and soloing with jazz combos and Jazz Ensemble I. Her curiosity about other music styles is demonstrated by the range of performances in which she has taken part; from weddings and recitals to the Minnesota Fringe Festival.
 She has participated in masterclasses held by Keith Underwood, Ali Ryerson, Conor Nelson, Pedro de Alcantara, and Wilbert Hazlezet and performed with Twin Cities ensembles such as the Encore Wind Ensemble and the Strange New Music Ensemble.

-She is currently on the board for the Upper Midwest Flute Association (UMFA) and is a founding teacher of Hopewell Music Cooperative North, a music school based in northern Minneapolis which provides accessible and affordable high quality music education for the community.
-A highly sought after teacher, she joined the faculty at Mahtomedi Middle School and Martin Luther College in New Ulm, MN teaching private flute lessons in Fall 2013.
+She is a founding teacher of Hopewell Music Cooperative North, a music school based in northern Minneapolis which provides accessible and affordable high quality music education for the community.
+A highly sought after teacher, she joined the faculty at Mahtomedi Middle School in Fall 2013 and joined the faculty at Saint Paul Conservatory of Music in February 2017.